dequelabs/axe-core/doc/standards-object.md

 ### Used by Rules

-- `aria-allowed-attr` - Checks if the attribute can be used on the element from the `noAriaAttrs` property
+- `aria-allowed-attr` - Checks if the attribute can be used on the element from the `noAriaAttrs` property.
-- `aria-allowed-role` - Checks if the role can be used on the HTML element from the `allowedRoles` property
+- `aria-allowed-role` - Checks if the role can be used on the HTML element from the `allowedRoles` property.
-- `aria-required-attrs` - Checks if any required attrs are defied implicitly on the element from the `implicitAttrs` property
+- `aria-required-attrs` - Checks if any required attrs are defied implicitly on the element from the `implicitAttrs` property.

 ### Structure